 Top 5 Reasons Why Every Prepper Should Own A Kettlebell:

 2:) You can Cook on it- Yes, since some of our kettlebells are made of 100% cast iron with no coating, this makes the kettlebell a perfect platform to cook on in a pinch.
-If you like dutch oven cooking, then give the kettlebell a try. (click here for the “Steak on a Kettlebell” post and video)
+If you like dutch oven cooking, or cooking on hot stones, then give the kettlebell a try. (click here for the “Steak on a Kettlebell” post and video)

-4:) Durable- The kettlebell will most likely outlast us as well as everyone in our tribe.
-You can drop it, throw it and even yell at it with very little damage being done.
+4:) Durable & Portable- The kettlebell will most likely outlast us as well as everyone in our tribe.
+You can drop it, throw it, burn it and even yell at it with very little damage being done.
 For a prepper, knowing that your tool is always at the ready makes it a keeper!
+Placing it in your bug-out vehicle, since it takes up little space, will ensure that you can keep up with your fitness & remain healthy.

 Thank you for reading, I hope that you found this useful!